nwessman/Drinking-buddy/README.md

 ## Mid project review

 ### Tips for testing the website
 Choose larger cities Stockholm/Berlin for example and with short date span.
 Too large spans of dates won't return hotels.
+The flight API won't give results if the search is to far ahead in time (a month and more), make the search in close proximity to todays date.

 ### Short description of your project
 The core idea is to create a web application that will help users to get a more enjoyable travel experience by creating a route of their flights as well as giving them options for hotel and activities.